Matter of American Tr. Ins. Co. v Jong Won Yom (2025 NY Slip Op 06706)

 DECISION & ORDER

-ORDERED that the order is affirmed insofar as appealed from; and it is further,
+ORDERED that the judgment is affirmed insofar as appealed from, with costs.

 ENTER: